sbi-dev/sbi/docs/docs/index.md

 ![using sbi](static/infer_demo.gif)

 Inference can be run in a single line of code:

 ```python
 posterior = infer(simulator, prior, method='SNPE', num_simulations=1000)
 ```

+and you can choose from a variety of _amortized_ and _sequential_ SBI methods.

+Amortized methods return a posterior that can be applied to many different observations without retraining, whereas sequential methods focus the inference on one particular observation to be more simulation-efficient.
+For an overview of implemented methods see below, or checkout or [GitHub page](https://github.com/mackelab/sbi).

+## Overview

 - To learn about the general motivation behind simulation-based inference, and the inference methods included in `sbi`, read on below.